2010 United States House of Representatives elections in Illinois: District 3

 The 3rd district included Oak Lawn and parts of Berwyn and Chicago.
-The district's population was 58 percent white, 31 percent Hispanic and 6 percent black (see Race and ethnicity in the United States Census); 81 percent were high school graduates and 23 percent had received a bachelor's degree or higher.
+The district's population was 58 percent white, 31 percent Hispanic and 6 percent black (see Race and ethnicity in the United States census); 81 percent were high school graduates and 23 percent had received a bachelor's degree or higher.
 Its median income was $56,296.
 In the 2008 presidential election the district gave 64 percent of its vote to Democratic nominee Barack Obama and 35 percent to Republican nominee John McCain.

 Democrat Dan Lipinski, who took office in 2005, was the incumbent.
 Lipinski was re-elected with 73 percent of the vote in 2008.
 In 2010 Lipinski's opponent in the general election was Republican nominee Michael A. Bendas, a retired Colonel in the U.S. Army Reserve.
 Green Party nominee Laurel Lambert Schmidt, a peace activist, also ran.
 Jorge Mujica, a community activist and former journalist, also sought the Democratic nomination.
 Bendas and Lambert Schmidt were unopposed in their respective primaries.

 Lipinski raised $752,199 and spent $455,329.
 Bendas raised $28,807 and spent $39,962.
 Mujica raised $12,668 and spent the same amount.

-Prior to the election FiveThirtyEights forecast gave Lipinski a 100 percent chance of winning, and projected that he would receive 67 percent of the vote to Bendas's 30 percent.
 On election day Lipinski was re-elected with 70 percent of the vote to Bendas's 24 percent.
 Lipinski was again re-elected in 2012, 2014, 2016 and 2018.